slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On meetings

 Default to “no” for all meetings.
-If you can’t say no, schedule for the afternoon.
+If you can’t say no, schedule for the afternoon and preferably as walking meetings (exercise and sunlight; less pleasantries; more dialogue, less monologue; no slides; end easily by walking back).

+Hints:

 - Start with an overachieving question: «how can we raise sales by 12%?».
 - Do not share your opinion before asking for input from your team.
 Lower ranked people should speak first.
+- Tell the bad news promptly.
+Good news can wait.
+(Berkshire policy)
-- Jeff Bezos famously banned PowerPoints in favor of «narratives» — four-to-six page memos that Amazon employees read and discuss together in meetings.
-He also reminded the team to leave in all internal key meetings one seat free - for their customer.
+- Instead of PowerPoints use «narratives» — four-to-six page memos that employees read and discuss together.
+(Jeff Bezos)

-> *'Always tell us the bad news promptly.
-Good news can wait.' -- Berkshire policy*
+- Leave one seat free - for your customer.
+(Jeff Bezos)

-> *'People can’t remember more than 3 points from a speech.' -- Kevin Kelly*
+- People can’t remember more than 3 points from a speech.